kreauniv/comp308/_sources/lambda.rst.txt

 Given this equivalence, we don't have a conceptual problem when we encounter such extended terms.

+.. admonition:: **Terminology: free variables**

+    An identifier in a λ-term that is not mentioned as an argument in an enclosing :rkt:`(λ (<id>) ...)` form is called a "free variable" in the context of that expression.
+We denote an expression which contains a free variable :rkt:`x` as :rkt:`E[x]` in the text below.
+Notice that we're calling them "identifiers" but this term calls them "variables".
+This difference is due to the mathematical origin of λ-calculus.
+In our context, we'll continue to call them "identifiers" but understand that we mean the same thing by both words *here*.
+For example, in :rkt:`(λ (x) (x y))`, :rkt:`y` is a free variable while :rkt:`x` is not.

 .. admonition:: **Homework**

     Extend the :rkt:`λ-term?` predicate to support these extended forms.